 Non-monetary incentives to help drive team motivation

 It’s simple and affordable.
-If you’re a smaller organization, this can be a simple, yet especially good way to boost motivation.
+If you’re a smaller organisation, this can be a simple, yet especially good way to boost motivation.
 As well, it allows for a team to bond beyond the confines of the office walls.
 When timed perfectly, you’ll notice that employees come back to their workstations more refreshed and energized after team lunches.

 Similarly, but to a larger extent, throwing small team or department parties can be a good motivational tool.
 It’s a great way to not just bond, but to relieve the stresses brought about by the daily grind.